andredsferreira/andre-kb/docs/cloud-native/cloud-native-working-with-data.md

 store for ephemeral data (Redis); a NoSQL database for document storage or key value stores (DynamoDB).

+For cloud native environments in almost all use cases you should use a *managed datastore service* (such as AWS RDS or AWS DynamoDB).
+This reduces costs and operation overhead.

 *In-memory*: Datastores that store data in memory instead of disk.
 Usually employed for ephemeral data, and are insanely fast.
 Examples: Redis, Memached.

+*Strong consistency*: After a write completes, every read on any node always returns the latest value.
+Lower availability and speed.

+*Eventual consistency*: After a write completes, a read on a node may return the old value but only for a while.
+Higher availability and speed.

 ## Datastore Types